digital-asset/daml-katacoda/getting-started/your-first-feature/1_template.md

     signatory sender, receiver
 </pre>

 This template is very simple: it contains the data for a message and no choices.
 The interesting part is the signatory clause: both the sender and receiver are signatories on the template.
-This enforces the fact that creation and archival of Message contracts must be authorized by both parties.
+This enforces the fact that creation and archival of `Message` contracts must be authorized by both parties.

-Now we can add messaging into the workflow by adding a new choice to the User template.
+Now we can add messaging into the workflow by adding a new choice to the `User` template.

 - Open `daml/User.daml`{{open}} file
-- Copy the below choice by clicking on the "Copy to Clipboard" button
+- Copy the below choice by clicking on the *Copy to Clipboard* button
 <pre class="file" data-target="clipboard">
       nonconsuming choice SendMessage: ContractId Message with
           sender: Party